BrainStormYourWayIn/sierra/README.md

         with section('anotherClass', "id='some_id'"):         # Creating section within the div within 'newTag' with bullets(ul=True, points=['pt1', 'pt2']):
                 pass
-            p('This is a paragrah within a section, which is within a div tag')
+            p('This is a paragrah within a section, which is within a div tag and comes afer the ul')

     with image(src='sierra.jpg'):
         i.show()                        # Displaying an image